Jason Kwan: Directorial debut and multi-faceted career (2017–present)

 Kwan served as the cinematographer for Felix Chong's 2018 action film Project Gutenberg, for which he once again won Best Cinematography in the 38th Hong Kong Film Awards.
 Sarah Ward of Screen Daily described Kwan's cinematography in Project Gutenberg as "glossy, purposefully faded", providing the film "a suitably twisty but energetic sheen"; while Elizabeth Kerr of The Hollywood Reporter acknowledged Kwan's "meticulously washed-out images".
 In 2019, Kwan reprised his roles in Chasing the Dragon II: Wild Wild Bunch, the standalone sequel of the 2017 film, co-directing with Wong Jing and co-cinematographing with Jimmy Kwok.
 Edmund Lee of the South China Morning Post offered a rather critical review, panning Kwan and Wong for missing the suspense and emotional tones of the film and steering the story towards "a familiar parade of shoot-outs and car chases"; Richard Kuipers, writing for Variety, also noted the film's lack of suspense but praised the "slickly shot" widescreen visuals.
 He also shot the action thriller film Line Walker 2: Invisible Spy in the same year, and co-cinematographed the 2022 comedy film Chilli Laugh Story with Alan Koo.

 Kwan made his second solo directing effort with the action film I Did It My Way, featuring Andy Lau, Gordon Lam, and Eddie Peng, which was produced in 2022 and released theatrically in 2024.
 Kwan received another nomination for Best Cinematography in the 42nd Hong Kong Film Awards, but the film was negatively received.
 Noel Wong stated in Free Malaysia Today that "as soon as bullets start flying, good camerawork goes out the window", criticising the plot, character motivations, and "stumbling" cinematography; Edmund Lee of South China Morning Post bashed on the "foolish" visuals and the nonsensical script, which "turn the film into an unintended comedy"; while Simon Abrams of RogerEbert.com noted that Kwan shifted his usual focus on actors to deliver a "formulaic cops-and-crooks plot".
-Kwan shot Nick Cheung's psychological horror film Peg O' My Heart, which premiered at the Far East Film Festival in the same year.
+Kwan shot Nick Cheung's psychological horror film Peg O' My Heart, which premiered at the Far East Film Festival in the same year, and the 2025 direct-to-digital film Beyond the Sin.